 - The GEO Group has made major campaign contributions to Donald Trump, and hired a lobbyist who previously worked on behalf of Trump’s Florida golf courses, as reported in the New York Times.

 This closed loop of profit and power allows a small number of corporate actors to reap enormous gains from the unlawful and immoral practice of detaining immigrant children.
 These policies create a powerful financial incentive to perpetuate the detention system, even when it violates human rights and U.S. law.

 This month, Donald Trump has shut the government down and threatened to do so again, if Congress does not agree to divert billions more dollars to fund detention, deportation, and border militarization.
 Examining the federal contracts at Homestead provides a small window into where and how that money will be spent, and the interests and lobbyists who stand to benefit.

 The U.S. public needs to speak with one voice that these policies do not reflect our values or the common good.
-Before the government can close again, contact your legislators to tell them we do not want our tax dollars to fund child detention.
+Contact your elected officials to let them know that child detention must end now.

 Photo Credit: iStock – Aynur_sib

 About UUSC: Guided by the belief that all people have inherent worth and dignity, UUSC advances human rights globally by partnering with affected communities who are confronting injustice, mobilizing to challenge oppressive systems, and inspiring and sustaining spiritually grounded activism for justice.
 We invite you to join us in this journey toward realizing a better future!